jeanlauliac/mekano/README.md

     source/*.c Compile => obj/*.o Link -> ./hello_world
         :: all `Build the hello world program`;

+It means: *"takes all the C files in the `source` folder, compile them to object files in `obj`; then link all those into a single binary `./hello_world`.
+This binary can be referred to as the alias `all`."*

 #### Expansions

 During evaluation, multi-transformation relations are internally expanded to